mnieber/skandha/README.md

 ## Note: the todos container has selection, highlight and filtering

 In `createContainer.ts` we see how `createContainer()` creates a `ctr` object that has three facets: selection, highlight and filtering.
-After creating the container, the `installCallbacks` function is called to determine how the facet operations are implemented.
-Finally, `registerCtr()` is called to allow SkandhaJS to introspect the container.
-This is necessary for two reasons.
-First, it makes it possible to look up a facet by its name or class, e.g. `getf(ctr, Selection)` returns `ctr.selection`.
-Second, it informs SkandhaJS how to log all facets of the container
+After creating the container, the `installCallbacks()` function is called to determine how the facet operations are implemented.
+In this case, we only install the `select()` callback function.

-## Fact: callbacks are installed with `setCallbacks`
+## Fact: callbacks are installed with `setCallbacks()`

-We call `setCallbacks` to install a callbacks object for each operation of the `Selection` facet.
-The callbacks object contains all callbacks for an operation.
+We call `setCallbacks()` to install a callbacks object for each operation of the `Selection` facet.
 In our case we only have one operation (`selectItem()`) that has only one callback (`select()`).
-This callback function calls `handleSelectItem` to take care of doing the selection.
-This is a typical pattern: you want the call to `setCallbacks` to be as short and readable as possible, so that it's easy to understand what happens in each operation of each facet.
+This callback function calls `handleSelectItem()` to take care of doing the selection.
+This is a typical pattern: you want the call to `setCallbacks()` to be as short and readable as possible, so that it's easy to understand what happens in each operation of each facet.

 ## Fact: callbacks can take care of side effects